BlueBrain/BluePyEModel/examples/L5PC/README.rst

 .. code-block:: shell
     #SBATCH -N 1

-Please note, this will allocate the entire node to the job, including all memory and cores.
+This will allocate the entire node to the job, including all memory and cores.
+However, if you don't need the entire node, you can still specify the number of cores you need.
+For example, to use 20 cores, you can keep the original line.